abhishekarya1/javascript/Objects (Basics).md

 ## Objects
 - stores key-value pairs
-- key is a property and value is its value
+- key is a propertyName and value is its propertyValue

 **Syntax:** Creating Objects
 ```js